 As an icy Siberian blizzard descended around me, I planted the floor of the phone box Gallery with white hyacinths and moss.
 In the protected climate the scent began to build as the snow slowly thawed.

-The perfume of the 64 flowers became quite powerful, the heady fragrance filled the space and wafted down The Green.
-Overwhelming at times, it had an enigmatic effect, upstaging the two-dimensional images.
+The perfume of the 64 flowers became intense, the heady fragrance filled the space and wafted down The Green.
+Overwhelming, it had an enigmatic effect, upstaging the two-dimensional images.